 BIG JUMP BLOCK PARTY

-On August 26th we're celebrating the Big Jump!
-We'll have food, music and interactive art, plus group bike rides, walking tours and family friendly activities in the Big Jump path!
+On August 26th, 2018, we repurposed a vacant lot at the intersection of Linden Avenue and Druid Park Lake Drive to host a block party celebrating the Big Jump with food, music and interactive art, plus group bike rides, walking tours and family friendly activities in the Big Jump path!

 Where does the path go?